dmoa/aseprite/docs/ase-file-specs.md

 After the header come the "frames" data.
 Each frame has this little header of 16 bytes:

-    DWORD       Bytes in this frame
-    WORD        Magic number (always 0xF1FA)
+    DWORD       Bytes in this frame (including 16 byte header) WORD        Magic number (always 0xF1FA)
     WORD        Old field which specifies the number of "chunks" in this frame.
 If this value is 0xFFFF, we might